hedgehog1833/obsidian-timetracker/README.md

 ### Persistence

 When closing the app the stopwatch's value can be saved and restored on the next application start.
-When activated, saving the value takes place once every 60 seconds.
+When activated, saving the value takes place once every 60 seconds while the timer is running or if stopped/resetted or the value is changed manually.
 Timers for desktop and mobile app are kept separately.